 Alison Oliver, Associate Professor of Instruction, BASW Program Director.
 The BASW Program Director is responsible for developing and maintaining the BASW educational program, resolving concerns about students' academic or professional behaviors, and serving as a resource for students.

-Sarah Witry, Clinical Assistant Professor, Director of Field Education.
-The Director of Field Education oversees all operations related to field placements.
+Sarah Witry, Clinical Assistant Professor, Practicum Education Director.
+The Practicum Education Director oversees all operations related to practicum placements.